iShark5060/fritzbox-mrtg/README.md

 ![Static Badge](https://img.shields.io/badge/Alpine-latest-red?style=for-the-badge) ![Static Badge](https://img.shields.io/badge/APK-green?style=for-the-badge&label=RRDtool) ![Static Badge](https://img.shields.io/badge/APK-blue?style=for-the-badge&label=MRTG) ![Static Badge](https://img.shields.io/badge/APK-yellow?style=for-the-badge&label=NGINX)

 Simple, lightweight script that uses `upnp2mrtg` to communicate with your Fritz!Box and collect bandwidth data.
-It's then sent to `mrtg` for pretty graphs and finally displayed to a simple website using `nginx`.
+It's then sent to `rrdtool` and `mrtg` for pretty graphs and finally displayed to a simple website using `nginx` (with a little help of `14all.cgi`).

 The whole project is based on the work of [Thorsten Kukuk](https://github.com/thkukuk/fritzbox-monitoring/)

 ## About

-This is my first self-built docker container.
-Initially I wanted to use the Alpine base image, but for some reason the output to the `fritzbox.log` file would be corrupted (the script didn't output the 0 values), so I swapped over to Ubuntu as I was way more familiar with it.
-After getting everything working, I swapped to Debian because the image is appx.
-200MB smaller without compromising any functionality (for this project).

-The script itself is more or less a direct copy from [Thorsten Kukuk](https://github.com/thkukuk/fritzbox-monitoring/) with some additions from me.
+This is my first docker container project from "scratch".
+It's fully based on the project from [Thorsten Kukuk](https://github.com/thkukuk/fritzbox-monitoring/), but I've added and changed many parts over the iterations, that you can't really compare the two much anymore.
+The container is using an alpine base image, RRDtool and MRTG to display a traffic graph on a website serverd by NGINX.
+Supports SSL and dark mode.

+The Fritzbox-MRTG project is licensed under [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html)

+Fritzbox-monitoring base project by [Thorsten Kukuk](https://github.com/thkukuk/fritzbox-monitoring/) 14all.cgi used from [Rainer Bawidamann](https://sourceforge.net/projects/my14all/) upnp2mrts used from [Michael Tomschitz](http://www.ANetzB.de/upnp2mrtg/) (Site seems to be down at the moment)

 ## Requirements